chiakov/isitclickbait/index.md

 ![](http://i.imgur.com/pPZoQfO.png)

-Since the sets of vocabulary seem to be very different for click-bait and news, all headlines were converted to features using a TD-IDF model.
+Since the vocabulary sets seem to be distinct for click-bait and news, all headlines were converted to features using a TD-IDF model.
 The following Machine Learning techniques were subsequently tested:

 - Decision Trees
 - Nearest Neighbor